mavlink/mavlink-devguide/en/services/high_latency.md

 # High Latency Protocol

-High Latency (HL) links, for example made using the [Iridium Satellite network](Iridium Satellite), provide global connectivity, albeit with significant message latency (> 1 second) and high cost-per-message.
+High Latency (HL) links, for example made using the [Iridium Satellite network](https://www.iridium.com/), provide global connectivity, albeit with significant message latency (> 1 second) and high cost-per-message.
-Generally the cost and latency means that high-latency links are only used when there is no lower-latency alternative, and when active the links should only send essential information or commands.
+Generally the cost and latency means that high-latency links are only used when there is no lower-latency alternative, and should only send essential information or commands.

 The protocol provides a heartbeat-like message ([HIGH_LATENCY2](#HIGH_LATENCY2)) for transmitting just the most important telemetry at low rate, and a command ([MAV_CMD_CONTROL_HIGH_LATENCY](#MAV_CMD_CONTROL_HIGH_LATENCY)) for enabling/disabling the HL link when needed (i.e. when no lower-latency link is available).